Ridgefield Park, New Jersey Community Snapshot & Local Events | May 2026

 These events help maintain Ridgefield Park's strong sense of community involvement.

-Life in Ridgefield Park this time of year reflects the borough’s steady, community-focused lifestyle.
+Life in Ridgefield Park this time of year reflects the village's steady, community-focused lifestyle, with May adding the energy of peak outdoor season.

-These qualities make the borough especially attractive for buyers who value stability, accessibility, and genuine neighborhood connection.
+These qualities make the village especially attractive for buyers who value stability, accessibility, and genuine neighborhood connection — and the spring market is when most of the year's best inventory is in active rotation.

 Ridgefield Park remains one of Bergen County's most approachable and community-oriented towns, offering a balance of suburban comfort and convenient access to New York City.

-If you're considering buying or selling a home in Ridgefield Park or elsewhere in Bergen County, having a knowledgeable local advisor can make a significant difference.
+If you are considering buying or selling a home in Ridgefield Park or elsewhere in Bergen County, having a knowledgeable local advisor can make a significant difference.

 Scott Selleck helps clients navigate: